 Bootable Media Builder does not require a license if installed together with an agent.
-All add-ons to the agent, if installed, will be available in a rescue environment.
 To use a media builder on a machine without an agent, you need to enter the license key or have at least one license on the license server.
 The license may be either available or assigned.